tcapelle/timeseries_fastai/README.md

 ## Time Series Classification from Scratch with Deep Neural Networks: A Strong Baseline
 The original paper repo is [here](https://github.com/cauchyturing/UCR_Time_Series_Classification_Deep_Learning_Baseline) is implemented in Keras/Tf.
 - Notebook 01: This is a basic notebook that implements the Deep Learning models proposed in [Time Series Classification from Scratch with Deep Neural Networks: A Strong Baseline](https://arxiv.org/abs/1611.06455).
-I fine tuned the resnet architecture to get better results than the paper, and to be able to train faster.

 The `ucr.py` script can be used interactively.
 You can display all possible options with:
 ```